MatteoMus/aws_wordpress/README.md

 To deploy your application you can access to the AWS console and under Elatic Beanstalk you will find your environment.
 The interface provides an easy way to deploy your code: uploading a source bundle.
 You can find the instruction to prepare a source bundle [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/applications-sourcebundle.html).

+In the root path there a source_bunde.zip ready to be deployed to test the environment.

 Before creating the source bundle, you have to injects the following files or folders.

 ### 5.1 - Folder .ebextensions